Automattic/fb-instant-articles/README.md

 **How do I post articles to Instant Articles after plugin is installed?**

-In order to import your posts to your Instant Articles library on Facebook you need to either share them on your page or use the [Sharing Debugger](https://developers.intern.facebook.com/tools/debug/sharing/) to scrape them.
+In order to import your posts to your Instant Articles library on Facebook you need to [Connect Your Site](https://developers.facebook.com/docs/instant-articles/guides/publishertools#connect) first.
+Then either share your posts on your page or use the [Sharing Debugger](https://developers.intern.facebook.com/tools/debug/sharing/) to scrape them.
 After you have 10 articles imported, you will be able to submit them for review.

 **How do I change the feed slug/URL if I'm using the RSS integration?**